dotnet/docs-maui/docs/android/emulator/troubleshooting.md

 "C:\Program Files (x86)\Android\android-sdk\emulator\emulator.exe" -partition-size 512 -no-boot-anim -verbose -feature WindowsHypervisorPlatform -avd Pixel_API_27 -prop monodroid.avdname=Pixel_API_27
 ```

-This example assumes that the Android SDK is installed at the default location of _C:\\Program Files (x86)\\Android\\android-sdk_; if not, modify the above path for the location of the Android SDK on your computer.
+This command assumes that the Android SDK is installed at the default location of _C:\\Program Files (x86)\\Android\\android-sdk_.
+If the Android SDK is installed elsewhere, modify the preceding command to the correct location.

-When you run this command, it will produce many lines of output while the emulator starts up.
-In particular, lines such as the following example will be printed if hardware acceleration is enabled and working properly (in this example, HAXM is used for hardware acceleration):
+When you run this command, it produces many lines of output while the emulator starts up.
+Specifically, lines such as the following example are printed if hardware acceleration is enabled and working properly.
+In this example, HAXM is used for hardware acceleration:

 ```cmd
 emulator: CPU Acceleration: working